WINS-FM

-WINS-FM (92.3 MHz) is a radio station licensed to New York, New York and owned by Audacy, Inc. WINS-FM simulcasts an all-news radio format branded as "1010 WINS on 92.3 FM"; with the call sign phonetically pronounced as "wins".
-The station's studios are located in the Hudson Square neighborhood in Manhattan and its transmitter is located at the Empire State Building.
+WINS-FM (92.3 MHz) is a radio station licensed to New York, New York, and owned by Audacy, Inc. WINS-FM simulcasts all-news radio station WINS (AM) (1010 kHz), with the station referred to on air as "1010 WINS at 92.3 FM".
+The station's studios are located in the Hudson Square neighborhood in Manhattan.

+WINS-FM is a class B station with an effective radiated power (ERP) of 6,000 watts.
+Its transmitter is located at the Empire State Building.
 WINS-FM also broadcasts in HD Radio.

-Originally the FM adjunct to WMCA, this station has featured a series of contemporary music, rock, hot talk and alternative rock formats from 1975 to 2022.
-As the home of disco-formatted WKTU, this station overtook WABC as the top-rated hit music station in the late 1970s.
-Becoming "K-Rock" WXRK in 1985, Howard Stern was hired as morning host, with his talk show eventually becoming nationally syndicated via owner Infinity Broadcasting Corporation.
-WXRK's format varied between different iterations of rock, including classic and alternative rock, until Stern's highly publicized departure for Sirius Satellite Radio forced a relaunch as WFNY, the flagship of CBS Radio's Free FM hot talk format, in 2006.
-WFNY's failure resulted in the station reverting to rock in 2007 as WXRK with holdover morning hosts Opie and Anthony, but again flipped to Top 40 as "92.3 NOW" in 2009.
-In a bid to rejuvenate ratings, the station was rebranded "92.3 AMP FM" WBMP in 2014.
-The day that CBS Radio's Reverse Morris Trust merger into Entercom (now Audacy, Inc.) closed in November 2017, WBMP was relaunched as alternative WNYL.
+Originally co-owned with WMCA, this station has featured a series of contemporary music, soft rock, classic rock, mellow rock, alternative rock and hot talk formats from 1975 to 2022.
+As the home of "Disco 92 WKTU", this station overtook WABC as New York's top-rated hit music station in the late 1970s.

+In 1985, the station became "K-Rock".
+Howard Stern was hired, giving WXRK a ratings boost.
+"The Howard Stern Show" was later nationally syndicated from WXRK via owner Infinity Broadcasting Corporation.
+WXRK's format varied between different iterations of rock, including classic and alternative, until Stern's highly publicized departure for Sirius Satellite Radio forced a relaunch.
+In 2006, it became WFNY, the flagship station of CBS Radio's Free FM hot talk format.
+WFNY's failure resulted in the station reverting to rock in 2007 as WXRK with holdover morning hosts Opie and Anthony.
+In 2009, it again flipped to Top 40, first as "92.3 NOW", and then as "92.3 AMP Radio" WBMP in 2014.
+The day that CBS Radio's Reverse Morris Trust merger into Entercom closed in November 2017, WBMP was relaunched as alternative WNYL.

-On October 27, 2022, the station switched to a full-time simulcast of WINS, one of the two all-news stations in Audacy's New York portfolio.
+On October 27, 2022, the station switched to a full-time simulcast of WINS (1010 AM), and changed its call sign to WINS-FM.

 History

-Early years (1948–1975)

-The station first went on the air on December 25, 1948, as WMCA-FM.
-The station was co-owned with WMCA by former New York state senator Nathan Straus Jr. FM radio was not a successful venture for Straus, and he decided to either sell the FM station or close it down altogether.
+WMCA-FM and WHOM-FM (1948–1975)

+The station launched as WMCA-FM at 2:30 p.m. on December 25, 1948, transmitting from atop the Chanin Building.
+It operated daily between 3 and 9 pm, duplicating programming that originally aired on its AM counterpart, WMCA; both stations were co-owned by former New York state senator Nathan Straus Jr. The FM station was not a profitable success, and in December 1949 officials announced the outlet would cease for economic reasons after sign-off on December 30.
+General manager Norman Boggs compared running the station to "having a champagne taste with a beer pocketbook."
+The announcement attracted interest from a syndicate of buyers headed by Stanley Joseloff, president of Storecast Corporation of America, acquired the station for $7,500 in February 1950.

-In late 1950, Straus sold the station to the owners of WHOM radio and WHOM-FM went on the air on February 26, 1951, featuring a variety of formats, including ethnic, background music, classical, Spanish, and easy listening.
+In late 1950, the owners of WHOM acquired the station and WHOM-FM went on the air on February 26, 1951, featuring a variety of formats, including ethnic, background music, classical, Spanish, and easy listening.
 By the early 1970s, WHOM-FM aired a Spanish-language easy listening format.